At a glance…

 - Volunteer placement

-Volunteers have the weekends free (except for some Environmental volunteers) and Italy is universally recognized for its history, art, culture, cuisine and natural beauty, so there is absolutely no shortage of things to see and do while in Naples or further afield in Italy!
+Volunteers have the weekends free (except for some Environmental volunteers) and Italy is universally recognised for its history, art, culture, cuisine and natural beauty, so there is absolutely no shortage of things to see and do while in Naples or further afield in Italy!
 Naples has many UNESCO World Heritage sites and volunteers can fill their free time visiting the many historical sites and attractions, dining on the amazing cuisine, sipping espresso in the many café bars or simply exploring parts of Naples by wandering through the beautiful alleys.
 Rome, home to the Colosseum, Vatican and Sistine Chapel, is just an hour from Naples by train, and the ancient ruins of Pompeii are also just a 45 minute drive away.
 Nature lovers can hike the nearby Mt.
 Vesuvius and visit the beautiful Almalfi Coast to complete the “Walk of the Gods”.
 Volunteers staying for longer durations, or who wish to travel before or after their program, can visit areas further afield in Italy including; Venice, Cinque Terre, Florence, Milan, Pisa and so many more!

 See our Italy Travel and Tours page for more volunteer travel options in Italy!